 Is There a Treatment for Incomplete Paraplegia?

-This stimulator sends electrical currents that mimic brain signals to neurons below the site of injury and encourage movement.
+It involves surgically implanting a stimulator onto the lower region of the spine.
+The stimulator helps promote movement by emitting electrical currents that mimic brain signals to neurons below the site of injury.

 Stem Cell Transplants

 Unlike epidural electrical stimulation, which works around the spinal cord injury, stem cell treatments focus on repairing the injury by promoting neural regeneration.

 Stem cells are promising for SCI recovery because they can differentiate into a variety of different cell types and divide infinitely.
 Ideally, transplanting stem cells into the spinal cord should promote regeneration and replacement of damaged neurons.

 However, stem cell research for spinal cord injury is still very much a work in progress because the spinal cord is extremely complex and doesn’t heal the same way the rest of the body does.
 Many mechanisms underlying SCI treatment have yet to be understood.

 Intensity of rehabilitation can significantly affect recovery from incomplete paraplegia.
 The spinal cord can learn and forget movements, which makes consistent, high-repetition practice essential.

 Neuroplasticity is the spinal cord’s ability to make adaptive changes and rewire itself.
 Task-specific and highly repetitive physical training will help promote neural rewiring and strengthening.
 As a result, affected movements will gradually start to feel more natural as your brain, body, and spinal cord will learn how to work in sync again.

 After spinal cord injury, you need to reteach your body how to move.
 Gait training is a type of physiotherapy that focuses on developing your walk.
 This can include using weight-supporting treadmills, parallel bars, walkers, and crutches.